OpenAgentsInc/onyx/README.md

 # Onyx - Your AI Agent

+The OpenAgents mobile app!

-A personal AI agent that can connect to any API, service, or data source through an extensible plugin system.
+Onyx is your personal AI agent that can connect to any API, service, or data source through an extensible plugin system.

 Your agent can automate workflows, manage your digital life, and earn you bitcoin.